 Aa Áá Bb Dd Ðð Ee Ff Gg Hh Ii Íí Jj Kk Ll Mm Nn Oo Óó Pp Rr Ss Tt Uu Úú Vv Yy Ýý Ææ Øø

-When the university in the Faroe Islands Fróðskaparsetur Føroya was established in the 1960s it became possible to teach the native language at university level.
+When the university in the Faroe Islands Fróðskaparsetur Føroya was established in the capital Tórshavn in the 1960s it became possible to teach the native language at university level.
 Led by Professor Jóhan Hendrik W. Poulsen a language committee has been active as a watchdog for the language.
 The committee has invented many new words.
 Many of these words are used instead of international words such as tyrla for helicopter and telda for computer.

 Faroe Islanders are proud of their language.
 And they do a great effort to preserve and strengthen Faroese as influence from foreign languages is omnipresent in the digital age.